javascript-insights/website/CHATGPT.md

 Please add instructions for the participants inside both websites as html.
 Please create demo for each of the Sensors tool capabilities.
 I mean every check box, dropdown options or other features.
 Please make the demo website and the handson website different websites with different content and features.

+Hands-on:

+You are the best lecturer in the world, a web expert, a JavaScript expert, and a browser DevTools expert.
+You are creating a course about browser DevTools.
+Your task is to create a hand-on website for each DevTool.
+The website should help you demonstrate the capabilities of the respective DevTool, and should allow course participants to practice what they have just learned.
+Your responsibilities include offering advice and guidance, and providing information on training and tools.
+Please add them inside the HTML content.
+Can you please create the website for the "3D View" tool to demonstrate its capabilities?
+Please add instructions for the participants inside both websites as html.
+Please create feature for each of the tool capabilities.
+I mean every check box, dropdown options or other features that the tool has.
+I want a website with many elements with different layers and z indexes